How to Pack an Emergency "Go Bag" for Your Pets

-To the discomfort of disaster organizations, these images shifted the mindset of many Americans who now fully intend to evacuate their pets along with the rest of their family in an emergency.
-Government and non-profit organizations have been forced to deal with this change, and now many (but not all) shelters will either accept pets along with people, or have a separate area near the shelter specifically for animal companions.
+These images shifted the mindset of many Americans who now fully intend to evacuate their pets along with the rest of their family in an emergency.
+Government and non-profit organizations have been forced to deal with this change, and now many (but not all) shelters will either accept pets along with people or have a separate area near the shelter specifically for animal companions.

 Most Americans don't plan or prepare for a quick evacuation from their home since the odds of it happening are minimal.
-However, every year people have to leave their homes with very little notice - sometimes as little as 5 minutes - or else they could literally be risking death.
-Just last year wind-driven wildfires tore through Eastern Tennessee, an area not known for this kind of emergency, and people had to leave with only minutes' notice with only the clothes on their backs.
+However, every year people have to leave their homes with very little notice—sometimes as little as 5 minutes—or else they could literally be risking death.

 You should also make a Go Bag for your pets.
 It takes very little time and materials to do this, and being prepared like this saves precious minutes when it really counts.